 Use Technology to Your Advantage

-As a medical translator, you should use technology to your advantage.
+As a medical translator (or really for anyone that works in translation), you should use technology to your advantage.
 This includes using software and tools to help you do your job more efficiently.

 There are a few different software programs you can use to help you translate medical documents.
 These programs include:

 These programs can help you translate documents more quickly and efficiently.
 They can also help you ensure that your translations are accurate.

 In addition to using translation software, you should also use a dictionary and a thesaurus.
 These tools can help you find the right word or phrase when you’re translating a document.